 You can find the BRAW Studio Panel at the top menu, under Window > Extensions.

-If you have already a license for BRAW Studio, please read this article to know how to upgrade to a Version 2 license.
+If you have already a license for BRAW Studio V1, please read this article to know how to upgrade to a Version 2 license.

 Without a valid license for BRAW Studio V2, the panel will be in "Trial Mode".
-Twenty minutes after your first change in the BRAW Settings tab, it will become disabled and you will need to restart Premiere Pro if you want to test it again.
+Five minutes after your first change in the BRAW Settings tab, it will become disabled and you will need to restart Premiere Pro if you want to continue to test it.

 Advise / Warning